Pros / Its small, lightweight build makes it highly portable and easy to store and maneuver.

 Cons / It lacks format compatibility beyond 35 mm and 110 film.

 Verdict / The Veho Smartfix Slide & Negative to SD Card feels well-made and is easy to use.
-However, it’s one of the most expensive units in our comparison and has a low-resolution output.
+However, it’s one of the most expensive units in our comparison and has a low resolution output.

-The Veho Smartfix Slide & Negative to SD Card is an easy-to-use, feature-rich slide to digital image converter.
+The Veho Smartfix Slide & Negative to SD Card is an easy-to-use and feature-rich slide to digital image converter.
 With a variety of included accessories meant to make converting your memories easier, along with a simple design and interface, you don’t have to struggle to preview, edit and digitize your classic photo collection.
 However, it is costly and suffers from a lack of format compatibility.

 - Output Resolution

 The Veho Smartfix has a small, sleek and portable design, and it comes with all the accessories you need to digitize your classic film collection.
 However, it’s one of the most expensive unit on our lineup, and its low resolution output, lack of format compatibility and low maximum storage capacity don’t do much to justify its high purchase price.